rricard/.config/README.md

 - Install zsh and chsh to it on Linux if you want to pick up this config, bash is left untouched

 ## Installation

+Dependencies are vendored and audited so no need to install them after a checkout.

 ### Windows